imsatyam/vault-clients/README.md

 - Please refer to the [installation guide](https://www.vaultproject.io/docs/install/) for installation of vault.

-- Once vault is installed, let us start it the **Dev server** using `vault server -dev` command.
+- Once vault is installed, let us start **Dev server** using `vault server -dev` command.
 This is sufficient for our sample.
 You can refer to the [documentation](https://learn.hashicorp.com/vault/getting-started/dev-server) for more details.

 - Starting the server provides us with two important information
     - Uri to connect to the vault.